felixnext/stock_trend_analysis/readme.md

 **2. Training:**

 Next we need to train the machine learning models.
-TODO
+This is currently done in the regarding notebook (`03-1_stock-prediction.ipynb`), but will be outsourced into a separate training file in the future.

 **3. Deploy:**